9. Configuration Management Policy

 - Commit messages should be written in the present tense.
 This convention matches up with commit messages generated by commands like git merge and git revert.

-message in Slack. - The designated engineer(s) will review the changes, using the guidelines above.
+- The designated engineer(s) will review the changes, using the guidelines above.

 - Engineers should note all potential issues with the code; it is the responsibility of the author(s) to address those issues or explain why they are not applicable.